nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/indexing-and-query/nxql.md

 SELECT * FROM Document WHERE dc:title = 'My Doc' OR dc:title = 'My Other Doc'
 SELECT * FROM Document WHERE (dc:title = 'blah' OR ecm:isProxy = 1) AND dc:contributors = 'bob'
 SELECT * FROM Document WHERE file:content/name = 'testfile.txt'
-SELECT * FROM Document WHERE uid = 'isbn1234'
+SELECT * FROM Document WHERE file:content/data IS NULL SELECT * FROM Document WHERE uid = 'isbn1234'
 SELECT * FROM Document WHERE file:content/name = 'testfile.txt' OR dc:title = 'testfile3_Title'
 SELECT * FROM Document WHERE file:content/name = 'testfile.txt' OR dc:contributors = 'bob'